Underwater / Submersible Torque Sensors

-Sensing Systems is the premier manufacturer of underwater torque sensors for all applications.
-Our designs of underwater torque sensors allow them to be incorporated into any shape or configuration.
+Sensing Systems is the premier manufacturer of underwater torque sensors for all applications

 The design of Sensing Systems underwater torque sensors allows them to be incorporated into any shape or configuration.
 Sensing Systems’ approach is to incorporate our standard sensing elements into a shape that fits the customer’s application.
 This allows us to deliver underwater torque sensors matched to the customer’s application within a short period of time.
 The sensing elements in our underwater sensors include design features to properly encapsulate and waterproof the electronics from the harsh environment.